 I understand it’s definitely difficult to get rid of some clothing, even things you haven’t worn in years.
 But once you understand why you fear decluttering your clothes, you can use strategies to help you get past the roadblocks and finally create the perfect-size wardrobe.

 How many shoes do you have RIGHT NOW that you have never worn more than once?
-Let them go.
+Let them go — here’s a simple way to declutter shoes.

-Free yourself from the vague sense of guilt and possibly very real discomfort when you wear them.
-(Oh, right – also not a fan of “beauty is pain” or whatever that silly saying is.
+Free yourself from the vague sense of guilt and possibly very real discomfort when you wear shoes that aren’t really right for you.
+(In case you haven’t guessed, I’m also not a fan of ‘beauty is pain’ or whatever that silly saying is.
 Pretty much the only shoes I wear now are Skechers Go Walk.)

 2. Evaluate any non-clothing items you may be storing.